e271828e/Flight.jl/docs/notes/design/framework_spec.md

 cell ([§4.3][s4-3]), so order-sensitivity in the check would be incidental strictness rather than protection.
-The canonicalizing reorder costs nothing: a compile-time permutation of an already-typed value — register shuffling SROA deletes — folding exactly where the test folds, so row 53's economics stand unamended (one whole-type test, never per-field checks) and [§7.5][s7-5]'s canary verifies the fold empirically rather than by assertion.
+The canonicalizing reorder costs nothing: a compile-time permutation of an already-typed value — register shuffling SROA deletes — folding exactly where the test folds, so the economics (row 53) stand unamended (one whole-type test, never per-field checks) and the canary ([§7.5][s7-5]) verifies the fold empirically rather than by assertion.
 What remains an error is what always was: a key-set mismatch or a per-field type mismatch, reported by the unchanged [payload](#g-payload) below.
 A permutation is not an error at all — which is equally why that diff never has to express one.